 What if I just want to ford the river and not use the zipline?

-No matter where you cross the river, you can find your way back on the mountain pass trail.
+Usually, wherever you cross the river, you can find your way back on the mountain pass trail.
 My friend and I actually forded the river by foot just slightly upstream of the traverse.
 But it entirely depends on the water level that day.

 If you do this, I’d recommend investing in good water shoes or hiking sandals with grip.
 It’s slightly more weight to carry, but if you are really precarious about using the zipline, it’s something to consider.
 They can also double as sandals at campsites when you don’t want to wear your hiking shoes.